dictyBase/Migration/webservice-specifications/stock-center.md

 ## `/orders/:order_id`

-Request a single order.
-Here, the primary data is a *single resource object*

-**Allowed HTTP methods**

-* GET
-* PATCH
-* DELETE

-The primary data which is a singe resource object, contains the information of a single dsc order.
-Allowed HTTP methods can be executed at `/orders/:order_id`.
-For instance, an order with the id 874993 can be retrieved at `/orders/874993` with HTTP GET method.

-### Relationships

 `stocks` relationship indicates the items ordered (strains, plasmids etc.).

 There are three types of users associated with a single order. `consumer`, `payer`, and `purchaser`.
 It is possible that all three be the same user.

 `consumer` : The person(user) who is receiving the stocks in mail.